 When not caused by underlying conditions, such as obesity, menopause, and hyperthyroidism, hyperhidrosis is an idiopathic condition (no known cause) but seems to have a strong genetic link.
 According to this medical article about causes and treatments for hyperhidrosis, 30-60% of patients have a positive family history.
 Hyperhidrosis may be triggered by heat, stress, overexertion, and even spicy food.
 The anxiety caused by the disorder can make it self-perpetuating: a person is sweaty so feels anxious and the anxiety causes them to sweat.

 There are several treatments that can be effective for treating hyperhidrosis, including:

-Anti-perspirants containing 20-25% aluminium chloride (so called “clinical strength” anti-perspirants) are often the first line of defense for excessive sweating.
-Clinical strength anti-perspirant is available without prescription at most pharmacies and even in the personal hygiene aisle of your neighbourhood supermarket.
-Stronger prescription anti-perspirants may contain up to 30% aluminium chloride, which is sometimes effective, but can cause skin irritation.
+Antiperspirants containing 20-25% aluminium chloride (so-called “clinical strength” antiperspirants) are often the first line of defence for excessive sweating.
+Clinical strength antiperspirant is available without a prescription at most pharmacies and even in the personal hygiene aisle of your neighbourhood supermarket.
+Stronger prescription antiperspirants may contain up to 30% aluminium chloride, which is sometimes effective but can cause skin irritation.

 Tap water iontophoresis